darigovresearch/Universal-Foreign-Language-Flashcards/README.md

 ## Contributing
 Pull requests, corrections, translations & fixes are welcome.
 Any contributions must be submitted under the same license that the original piece of work (see below).
 Take a look at any open issues or submit new ones if there is something that needs to be fixed or added.

+Watch our video on how to contribute to open source for a complete overview -> [https://www.youtube.com/watch?v=UWA4wyacY2A](https://www.youtube.com/watch?v=UWA4wyacY2A)

 ### Translating for other languages
 Translations in all languages are welcome.
 Send a pull request or open an issue any time of day or night.